JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-android-layout.md

 ## Rename Kotlin source sets

-If applicable, rename source sets in your project, following this pattern:
+If applicable, rename the source sets in your project, following this pattern:

 | Previous source set layout             | New source set layout               |
 |----------------------------------------|-------------------------------------|